-Homily for the 1st Sunday of Lent, Year A 2013-14
+Homily for the Resurrection of the Lord (Easter Day), Year A 2014

 Bishop Ron Stephens, Auxiliary Bishop of Holy Trinity Diocese Of the Catholic Apostolic Church in North America (CACINA)

 Pastor of St. Andrew’s Parish in Warrenton, VA